netzke/netzke-basepack/README.md

     $ rake

 This assumes that the Ext JS library is located/symlinked in `test/core_test_app/public/extjs`.
-If you want to use Sencha CDN instead, run:

-    $ EXTJS_SRC=cdn rake
+*Sourcing Ext JS files from Sencha CDN is broken in Basepack atm*.

 ## Using ORM other than ActiveRecord